 - Images with Keyword-optimized Alt Text – Alternative text features on images also helps Google to recognize and rank the image higher, thereby giving it a better chance of being pushed into featured snippets by Google’s search algorithms.

 When you work hard at boosting your rankings on search engine results pages and earn higher search rankings, sometimes you notice that competition is still winning because it actually owns a featured snippet for the same search queries you’re already targeting for.
 Then you’ve to uncover which snippets your competitors are ranking for.
 You have to optimize your own pages for those same terms or keywords they are ranking for.

-- Pillar page — a broad, comprehensive piece of content that serves as the “hub” of your cluster
+- Pillar pages — Pillar pages serve as broad, comprehensive pieces of content that become the “hub” of your content clusters.

-- Cluster content — any piece of content internally linked to and from a cluster’s pillar page
+- Cluster content — This refers to any piece of content that is linked to or from a cluster’s pillar page.

-- Internal links — the glue that holds your clusters together, helping users navigate the relevant clustered content on your site.
+- Internal linking — Internal links are the glue that holds your clusters together, helping users navigate the relevant clustered content on your site.

 When they’re working together in a content cluster model, these three components allow you to cultivate an impeccably organized and high-quality collection of content that is useful to your customers and is extremely easy for Google to crawl and thus gaining momentum to appear on featured snippets and go further into SEO opportunities.

 Being featured in Google search results and winning Featured Snippets is an awesome opportunity to get greater organic search visibility and steal your competitors’ traffic.